wsprtv/wsprtv.github.io/docs/README.md

 Extended telemetry units are opaque to WSPR TV and are not impacted by unit conversion.

-Another way to switch units is to click on the `Distance` value in the control panel of the map view.
+Another way to switch units is to click on the `Distance`, `Speed`, or `Altitude` values in the control panel of the map view.

 ### Data Export